 ARIPO is the African Regional Industrial Property Organisation for English-speaking Africa.
-The member countries are Botswana, Gambia, Ghana, Kenya, Lesotho, Liberia, Malawi, Mozambique, Namibia, Rwanda, São Tomé and Principe, Sierra Leone, Sudan, Swaziland, Tanzania, Uganda, Zambia, and Zimbabwe.
+The member countries are Botswana, Gambia, Ghana, Kenya, Lesotho, Liberia, Malawi, Mozambique, Namibia, Republic of Seychelles, Rwanda, São Tomé and Principe, Sierra Leone, Sudan, Swaziland, Tanzania, Uganda, Zambia, and Zimbabwe.
 Please note that protection can alternatively be obtained on an individual basis in any of these countries via a national application in such country.

 ARIPO is a member of the International Convention and of the PCT.

 The requirements for filing a non-PCT regional phase application in ARIPO are as follows:

 The requirements for filing a PCT regional phase application in ARIPO are as follows:

 Please click here for our patent tariff of charges for ARIPO, from which you will note that the cost of filing is dependent, inter alia, on the number of designated states, the number of priority claims and the number of outstanding renewal fees payable upon filing for PCT applications.

 Please note further that, according to ARIPO rules and practice, PCT applications must enter the regional phase at ARIPO with the specification currently on file at WIPO.
 However, as surcharges for claims over 10 are only payable together with the grant and publication fees, the claims can be amended after receipt of the substantive examination report in order to reduce/obviate such claim surcharges.